devsprint/jersey-netty-container/README.md

 Jersey-Netty-Container
 ======================

 Jersey Container implemenation based on Netty.
+This is not intended for production usage.
+It was build to get familiar with the SPI of Jersey.

 NOTE: all versions before 0.0.4 are broken.
 -------------------------------------------